Turns out, the closet was the problem

 Perhaps my most controversial purge decision yet… I demoed the only closet in our kiddo’s soon-to-be bedroom. :scream: In my defense, (American) closets are just an opportunity for hoarding junk :teddy_bear: :package:, and this particular closet totally crushed the flow of the room. :face_with_spiral_eyes:

-Jump ahead to read about the argument for axing the closet, construction process, before and after pictures, and all the artsy details!
+Jump ahead to see the argument for axing the closet, before and after pictures, construction process, and all the functional details!

 Why axe the closet?